Welcome

 • SDLT applies to property transactions in England; LTT applies in Wales.

-• The buyer must submit a land transaction return and pay SDLT within 14 days of completion (SDLT) or LTT within 30 days (LTT).
+• The buyer must submit a land transaction return and pay SDLT within 14 days of the effective date (SDLT) or LTT within 30 days (LTT).

 • SDLT and LTT are calculated on the consideration, including VAT if applicable.